 “Vinee” is an ex-New Yorker, living in Bangkok.
 It’s his home, but he’s always very aware of being an outsider, as well.
 So he walks that fine line, doing what must be done, trying to live by a seemingly endless set of personal rules he’s cobbled together (eg. “only marry an orphan”).
-He’s aided and sometimes hampered in his investigations by his friend, Thai Police Lieutenant-Colonel Prachai “Pratt” Congwatana.
+He’s aided–and sometimes hampered–n his investigations by his friend, Thai Police Lieutenant-Colonel Prachai “Pratt” Congwatana.

 A big part of Moore’s charm is his unerring eye for the intricacies of not just the noirish possibilities of Thai culture, but also the Thai psyche, and the curious demimonde of the expat community, caught forever in the tug-of-war between East and West.
 Calvino’s world is one of foreign correspondents, diplomats, business executives, English language teachers, adventurers, drunks, con artists, whores and hustlers, all unwilling, unable or uninterested in going home.
-From what I’ve heard, he captures the sights and sounds and the lights of Bangkok’s fervent nightlife particularly well, but as the series progressed, so did Moore’s vision.
+Moore captures the sights and sounds and the lights of Bangkok’s fervent nightlife particularly well, but as the series progressed, so did Moore’s vision.
 There are few writers who have ever painted the ever-evolving cultural and political landscape of Southeast Asia so well.

 But, after sixteen acclaimed, award-winning, novels, Moore decided to pull the plug on Vinee with the seventeenth and final book in the series, going out not with a whimper, but a decided bang.
-2020’s Dance Me to the End of Time (the titles nicked from a song by Canadian poet/songwriter Leonard Cohen), is perhaps his most ballsy and audacious book yet, as the author not only allows Vinee to narrate in the first person for the first time, as he searches for a missing “water boy,” but also dares to set the story not in the here-and-now, or even the past, but in a near-future that sees people caught between virtual reality and a global pandemic that may have started in Bangkok, even as the country itself is being swallowed slowly by the sea; the last stop for “hordes of desperate climate migrants, fanatic religious guilds and a new breed of supersmart scientists,” from pouring into the beleaguered city, desperate to survive.
+Published in January 2020, Dance Me to the End of Time (the title nicked from a song by Canadian poet/songwriter Leonard Cohen), is perhaps Moore’s most ballsy and audacious book yet, as the author not only allows Vinee to narrate in the first person for the first time.
+He’s on the hunt for a missing “water boy,” but the author ups the ante, daring to set the story not in the here-and-now, or even the past, but in a near-future that sees people caught between virtual reality and a global pandemic that may have started in Bangkok, even as the country itself is being swallowed slowly by the rising sea.
+Not that that has stopped “hordes of desperate climate migrants, fanatic religious guilds and a new breed of supersmart scientists,” from pouring into the beleaguered city, desperate to survive.

 ABOUT THE AUTHOR